 It is possible, if you decide so (not on the theses), to put 1-4 logos of the partners on the back cover (Logos interleaf).

-5. Filling in information for the title pages and abstracts
+6. Fill in the information for the title pages and abstracts

 The title pages consist of 4-6 pages, where pages 4 and 6, or the reverse sides of the abstract pages, are empty.
 It is recommended to copy/paste abstracts (max 2 800 – 3 000 characters including spaces) to the platform in simple text form made in Notepad or some other text editor.
 In publications other than doctoral theses, the abstract pages can be left out, but it is recommended that you include them.